LiteLDev/LeviLamina/docs/index.md

 If you have any questions or comments about this disclaimer, please contact the developer.

 ## Install
+!!!
+Info
+    The following content is just an overview.
+For a more detailed installation guide, please refer to [Install](https://levilamina.liteldev.com/install/).

 This project uses [lip](https://github.com/lippkg/lip).
 Go check them out if you don't have them locally installed.